Troubleshooting Performance Issues

 The Cache #

-Smart caching can speed up every part of a site request without any noticeable differences for content authors or visitors.
+Smart caching can speed up every part of a site request without noticeable differences for content authors or visitors.

-Whether it’s something like Varnish that acts as a caching HTTP reverse proxy, or through services like Cloudflare, or any of the other numerous CDN services around the world, they can all speed up requests to your site.
+Whether it’s something like Varnish that acts as a caching HTTP reverse proxy or through services like Cloudflare, or any of the other numerous CDN services around the world, they can all speed up requests to your site.

 At the web server level, you can enable PHP byte-caching extensions like Opcache or pick your favorite flavor of PHP caching extensions.